-The mean C{max} of palbociclib is generally observed between 6 to 12 hours following oral administration.
+The $C{max}$ of palbociclib is generally observed between 4 to 12 hours (time to reach maximum concentration $[T{max}]$ ) following oral administration of IBRANCE tablets.
 The mean absolute bioavailability of palbociclib after an oral 125 mg dose is 46%.
-In the dosing range of 25 mg to 225 mg, the area under the curve (AUC) and C{max} increase proportionally with dose in general.
+In the dosing range of 25 mg to 225 mg, the area under the curve (AUC) and $C{max}$ increase proportionally with dose in general.
 Steady state was achieved within 8 days following repeated once daily dosing.
 With repeated once daily administration, palbociclib accumulates with a median accumulation ratio of 2.4 (range 1.5-4.2).